cockroachdb/docs/cockroachcloud/cmek.md

 You can create and manage your CMEK keys in AWS KMS, Google Cloud KMS, and Hashicorp Vault Secrets Manager.
 Hashicorp Vault Secrets Manager enables you to access CMEK keys stored in multiple KMS platforms.
 You can learn more about {{ site.data.products.dedicated }}'s [Hashicorp Vault Integration](/docs/{{site.versions["stable"]}}/hashicorp-integration.html).

 This article describes how CMEK works in {{ site.data.products.dedicated }} clusters.
-To configure CMEK, see [Managing Customer-Managed Encryption Keys (CMEK) for Cockroach Dedicated](managing-cmek.html).
+To configure CMEK, see [Managing Customer-Managed Encryption Keys (CMEK) for CockroachDB Dedicated](managing-cmek.html).

 ## Overview of CMEK

 This section describes how CMEK works on a {{ site.data.products.dedicated }} cluster.
 To learn more about encryption in CockroachDB, see [Encryption At Rest](/docs/{{site.versions["stable"]}}/encryption.html).
-To enable CMEK, see [Managing Customer-Managed Encryption Keys (CMEK) for Cockroach Dedicated](managing-cmek.html).
+To enable CMEK, see [Managing Customer-Managed Encryption Keys (CMEK) for CockroachDB Dedicated](managing-cmek.html).

 When you create a {{ site.data.products.dedicated }} cluster, two encryption keys are created automatically: